-The main goal of Human-Computer Interaction (HCI) is to enable the machines for better communication with humans.
+The main goal of Human-Computer Interaction (HCI) is to enable machines to better communicate with humans.
 In human society, the most natural form of communication is speech.
-Speech enabled devices, especially smartphones, are commonly used in our daily life.
-Renowned organizations use automated voice messages to answer the common queries.
+Speech-enabled devices, especially smartphones, are commonly used in our daily life.
+Renowned organizations use automated voice messages to answer common queries.
 Customers are no more required to press the interface buttons.
 We can use speech recognition systems in our homes, offices, and for personal use.
 It got the hype when Apple released iOS5 with Siri for iPhone 4S in 2011.

 How it Converts the Voice to Text

 Voice to text conversion is not a simple task.
 For this purpose, computing devices have to process some complex steps.
 When a human speaks, it creates vibration (waves of pressure) in the air.
 These are referred to as analog signals.
 These analog signals are converted to digital signals by Analog to Digital Converters (ADC).
 For conversion, sampling the sound is performed first, which is called digitizing.
 Then, it takes measurements at a frequent interval of time.